Indomet/Useful-Scripts/commit-author-rewriter/readme.md

 * The use of this script should not be associated with or encourage any form of criminal activity.

 ## Introduction
 When you need to correct the committer information in your Git repository, follow these steps.
 However, be cautious, as modifying commit history using `git filter-branch` and forcefully pushing changes might have significant consequences.
-I reccommend you to have a **backup** of the project on case something goes wrong so that you can force push that version to the branch again.
+If something goes wrong you can follow the [Backup Step](#backup).

 ## Disclaimer